 4.00pm to 4.30pm

-Outside of the above session times, the koalas are accessible for viewing at any time.
+Outside of the session times above, the koalas are accessible for viewing any time

 Cost Per Child